err123/SSRE-SEUS-EDIT-/README.md

 R evision
 E dition

-this project provide ultra beutiful shader for mid-end phones
+this project aim to provide ultra beutiful shader for mid-end phones

 (Exynos 7884 or snapdragon 450 up)